Andre-lab/evodock/README.md

 | T | 3 | T_3F_norm.symm  |
 | T | 2 | T_2F_norm.symm  |

-T_HF_norm.symm and T_3F_norm.symm are equvialent symmetry files but models different parts of the trimeric interface at the center.
-The structural representation should be identical.
+T_HF_norm.symm and T_3F_norm.symm are equvialent symmetry files but models different parts of the trimeric interface internally in the code.
+The structural representations should be identical.

 The full config file should look something like this: